eecs280staff/tutorials/docs/setup_wsl.md

 ```
 {: data-highlight="3"}

-If you see the WSL help text, WSL is not installed.
+If the `VERSION` is 1, you must [upgrade to WSL 2](https://learn.microsoft.com/en-us/windows/wsl/install-manual).

+Otherwise, WSL is not installed and you'll see help text similar to the following.
+(This is expected for most students.)
 ```console
 C:\WINDOWS\system32> wsl -l -v
 Copyright (c) Microsoft Corporation.
 All rights reserved.